JaneliaSciComp/exllsm-circuit-reconstruction/docs/NeuronSegmentation.md

 |14| capture image in the Render View | click the capture button at the top of the Render View window |
 |15| create videos of the Render View | go to the Advanced tab in the Record/Export Panel. add desired views in the Render View in sequence. set the time between view transitions. click save to generate a video of each view added and the 3D transitions between the added views |

 ### VVD Viewer segmentation controls

-Images can be segmented in VVD Viewer based on a pixel intensity threshold (manual) and based on a combination of a pixel intensity threshold and a component size threshold (semi-automatic).
+Images can be segmented in VVD Viewer based on a voxel intensity threshold (manual) and based on a combination of a voxel intensity threshold and a component size threshold (semi-automatic).

 | Task       | Description                                                                           |
 |------------|---------------------------------------------------------------------------------------|